What are kidney stones?

 The risk of kidney stones is about one in 10 for men and one in 35 for women.
 Between four and eight per cent of the Australian population suffer from kidney stones at any time.

 After having one kidney stone, the chance of getting a second stone is between five and 10 per cent each year.
-Up to half the people with a first kidney stone will get a second stone within five years.
+Thirty to fifty per cent of people with a first kidney stone will get a second stone within five years.
 After five years, the risk declines.
 However, some people keep getting stones their whole lives.

 Types of kidney stones